 Awards for at-risk campuses.
-HB 2 would provide up to \$100 million per year, subject to state appropriation, for a statewide incentive program administered by TEA aimed at improving student performance on at-risk campuses.
+CSHB 2 would provide up to \$100 million for the 2006-07 school year for a statewide incentive program administered by TEA aimed at improving student performance at at-risk campuses.
 TEA would adopt rules governing the program and stipulating that incentive awards to qualifying campuses would have to provide at least \$3,000 for each teacher.

 To qualify for the awards, a school would need to have an educationally disadvantaged student population of at least 50 percent, to have achieved a rating of academically acceptable or better under the state accountability system, and to have demonstrated superior growth in the academic performance of educationally disadvantaged students.
 Awards would be based on improvements in closing performance gaps among various student populations, improvements in test scores, growth in high school completion rates, improvement in scores on advanced placement (AP) exams, and any other factor that contributed to student achievement.
 At least 75 percent of an award would have to be used to fund additional teacher compensation at the campus level.
-TEA would begin making awards on September 1, 2006.